pverrinder/pverrinder.github.io/about.md

 # Bio
-Paul Verrinder is a professor of electrical engineering, rock climber, and woodworker, musician, husband and father of two.
+Paul Verrinder is an integrated photonics researcher and professor of electrical engineering, rock climber, woodworker, musician, husband, and father of two.